 Chase Pay is a method of payment called a digital wallet.
 Offered by JPMorgan Chase, it lets customers use their smartphone to pay for purchases in a store instead of presenting a physical credit or debit card.
 Digital wallets can also be used to store information for quicker online purchases.

 Chase Pay also partnered with LevelUp to offer order-ahead capability.
 Users can pay for food at the time they order it through the Chase Pay app.
-At the end of 2016, the functionality is only available in limited locations, but is expected to roll out nationwide over the beginning of 2017.
+At the end of 2016, the functionality is only available in limited locations.
+However, Chase plans to roll it out nationwide in 2017 and beyond.

 When did Chase Pay officially launch?